arduino-libraries/ArduinoBLE/docs/api.md

 ### `scan()`

-Start scanning for BLE devices that are advertising.
+Start scanning for Bluetooth® Low Energy devices that are advertising.

 #### Syntax